 9.12 Behavioral Expectations

 The University strives to provide a safe, harassment-free environment for study and for work.
 The Violence-Free University Policy applies to graduate students.
 Students who exhibit violent or threatening behavior, or a student who harasses others, is in violation of this policy and/or the Student Disciplinary Regulations and may be subject to disciplinary action.
-A student may be placed on interim suspension when it is determined that he or she is a significant danger to the safety of others or to property.
+A student may be placed on interim suspension when it is determined that they present a significant danger to safety or property.
 Dismissal from the University may result following the required review per policy.
-Students are also subject to medical withdrawal in accordance with the Involuntary found in the Catalog.
+Students are also subject to medical withdrawal in accordance with the University Initiated Withdrawal Policy found in the Catalog.

 When a student seeks to transfer between programs, or seeks to be reinstated to active status, the Graduate College has the right to seek and disclose information related to violent, threatening or disruptive behavior in determining whether to accept or approve the transfer, admission, or reinstatement of a student.